andreschaffer/microservices-testing-examples/README.md

 When a change is pushed to Project A repo, its pipeline is triggered:
-* *Build:* checkout, package and run the regular unit and integration tests.
+* **Build:** checkout, package and run the regular unit and integration tests.
-* *Verify Pacts:* download its consumers' pacts (tagged as prod) from the pact broker, verify all of them and publish the results to the pact broker.
+* **Verify Pacts:** download its consumers' pacts (tagged as prod) from the pact broker, verify all of them and publish the results to the pact broker.
-* *Create Pacts:* create its pacts and publish them to the pact broker.
+* **Create Pacts:** create its pacts and publish them to the pact broker.

-Pact broker will trigger all provider pipelines that has a contract with Project A as consumer.
+Pact broker will trigger all provider pipelines that has a contract with Project A as consumer:

-* *Checkout Prod Version:* checkout Project B code corresponding to its prod tag.
+* **Checkout Prod Version:** checkout Project B code corresponding to its prod tag.
-* *Verify Pacts:* download the pacts that Project A created with B, verify them and publish the results to the pact broker.
+* **Verify Pacts:** download the pacts that Project A created with B, verify them and publish the results to the pact broker.

-Meanwhile, the pipeline of Project A was hanging in the *Can I Deploy?* until the pacts it created were marked as verified in the pact broker.
+Meanwhile, the pipeline of Project A was hanging in the **Can I Deploy?** until the pacts it created were marked as verified in the pact broker and resumes:
-* *Deploy:* with confidence that it can interact with its neighbours, we can deploy Project A to production.
+* **Deploy:** with confidence that it can interact with its neighbours, we can deploy Project A to production.
-* *Tag Pacts as Prod:* tag all its pacts and verifications as prod in the pact broker.
+* **Tag Pacts as Prod:** tag all its pacts and verifications as prod in the pact broker.

-*Disclaimer:* You can see these building blocks in our travis file, but the flow looks a little bit different (e.g. no provider support pipeline), because we have all the projects in the same repo and always run with a new local pact broker.
+**Disclaimer**: You can see these building blocks in our travis file, but the flow looks a little bit different (e.g. no provider support pipeline), because we have all the projects in the same repo and always run with a new local pact broker.